pankrator/IP-2016/week 3/README.md

 `int`, `long`, `short`, `char`, `bool` or any of their unsigned counterparts).
 * The `default` clause is optional but it is recommended to always have it to prevent errors
-* The `break` keywords serve to separate cases.
-They are optional and their lack will cause the execution of the next case.
+* The `break` keyword serves to separate cases.
+It is optional but its lack will cause the execution of the next case.

 Example: